magic-script/magic-script-components/docs/components/Quad.md

 title: Quad
 ---
 ## Description
 The Quad component renders a 2D rectangle in your scene and applies a texture to it.
 You can draw on this node or render stereoscopic images.
-By default, a quad node renders as a 1 meter square.
+By default, a quad node renders as a one meter square.

 ## Example